briansimiyuj/doctor-appointment-app/README.md

   1. Create a Doctor's Settings component and mount it on the Settings page if the user is a doctor
   2. Add labels and inputs for consultation fee, session duration, availability settings and preferences for online consultation
   3. Make the inputs controlled components with data from SettingsContext

+### Notifications Settings Component

+Notifications Settings will be a component that will allow the doctor to set their notification preferences.

+  1. Create a Notification Settings component and mount it on the Settings page
+  2. Bring in the notification settings from Settings page